Configure the DeepgramClientOptions to enable KeepAlive for maintaining the WebSocket connection (only if necessary to your scenario)

 Functions

-There are several functions that the Deepgram websocket class provides to make using the Deepgram API easier.
+The Deepgram websocket class provides several functions to simplify using the Deepgram API.
 The most notable ones are send and finish.

 Sending Audio Stream Bytes